AyushChakraborty/nanoGPT/README.md

 ### pretty good for a "nano" GPT!!

 ### This will be scaled up to a certain degree, so keep an eye!

+### TODO: make a server script that can show the generated shakespear content to the user, given they give
+### in the prompt, also have to beautify the README.md page significantly, mention the training process(quite a ### story) and add more images(why not)